 Things You Should Know Before Starting A Roof Shingle Project

 If you’re considering having your roof reshingled, there are a few things you should know before starting.
 To estimate the price of your roof reshingle, you’ll need to factor in the rise, which is the rise in roof pitch per twelve inches of horizontal span.
 The rise can be as high as four inches per twelve inches, so you’ll need to use a multiplication factor of at least 1.06 to determine the total cost.
 Thankfully, the easiest way to determine the rise is to set a level against the rafters and measure up to the 12-inch mark.
-Contact Roof Reshingle In Orlando experts if you are not sure where to start.
+Contact Roof Reshingle experts if you are not sure where to start.

 First, lay the starter course, which consists of three-tab shingles.
 Make sure that this course is at least one inch over the drip edge.
 It fills the gaps under the cutouts and joints of the next row of shingles.
 If your shingles have no overlap, use an adhesive to seal the tabs.
 This will prevent any leaks.
 Next, install the ridge cap.
 This will cover the entire roof.

 When you begin a reshingling project, you should measure and mark the center of your roof.
 Start at the top and work your way down to the eaves.
 Most roofers use a vertical chalk line to mark the center and then work toward the rakes.
 Some shingle manufacturers recommend starting on the left edge of the rake.
 Regardless of which method you choose, make sure to measure the width of the roof and use a ruler or yardstick to get a clear idea of how much overlap there is.